The Brit Awards organisers begged Arctic Monkeys to inject some badly-needed rock n’roll attitude into the annual corporate shindig.

 Although streaming services like Spotify offer the music industry a return to profitability, album sales continue to decline and the charts are dominated by a narrow seam of pop-dance tracks, carved by production teams featuring guest vocalists.

 Hit songs are increasingly “broken” through video clips, viewed in their millions on YouTube and Vevo, a shift the Brits acknowledged with a revived Best Video award, voted for via social media during the show.
 The nominees, based on YouTube views across the year, included One Direction and Ellie Goulding.
-One Direction won two awards at the Brit Awards for Best Video and Global Success

 The organisers sought to resolve the One Direction dilemma - how to give the most obvious attraction to younger ITV viewers a prominent role without endorsing their music – by giving the boyband the Global Success award, a prize for the UK artist which has achieved the greatest international sales.
 They also won the Best British Video award, which was voted for by Twitter.